RaspberryLife/server/README.md

 Although the server is able to run without a database it is recommended that you install a MySQL database.
 The server will store all the data within this database.

-For database access configuration refer to [Configuration](https://github.com/RaspberryLife/server/wiki/Configuration)
+For database access configuration refer to [Configuration](https://github.com/RaspberryLife/server/wiki/Configuration).

 ## Installation / Build
 Download the latest release [here](https://github.com/RaspberryLife/server/releases).
-Run `bin/server` or `bin/server.bat` to start the server
+Run `bin/server` or `bin/server.bat` to start the server.

 If you want to build the server from source run `gradle distZip` from the command line in the main directory.